De profundis (Pärt): Music

 De profundis is in one movement, set for a male choir in four parts, organ and percussion.
 The optional percussion might be bass drum, tam-tam and a single tubular bell.
 The organ provides in deep registers a slow continuous ostinato pattern.
 Pärt built the voices from simple melodic phrases, increasing gradually to a climax.
 They begin in low register, rising and reaching a passage of unison of the four parts, before returning to silence, marked by a final sound of a bell.

 Selected recordings

-De profundis was first recorded in 1990 sung by the Hilliard Ensemble as part of a CD Arbos of sacred music by Pärt.
+De profundis was first recorded in 1990, sung by the Hilliard Ensemble as part of the CD Arbos of sacred music by Pärt.
 It appears on a 1996 CD titled De Profundis, performed by the choir Theatre of Voices conducted by Paul Hillier.
 A reviewer wrote: "De Profundis (1980) is an impassioned and yet simple vocal setting ... where the voices climb out of the very depths of despair, with a funereal drum beat.
 Immediately we are drawn into an atmosphere of impassioned worship and reverence."
 It was recorded in 1997 by the choir Polyphony, conducted by Stephen Layton, among many other recordings.
 The piece closes a 2013 recording, again titled De profundis, sung by Orphei Drängar, and conducted by Cecilia Rydinger Alin.
 The program notes describe the composition as a meditative setting creating "a mystical atmosphere".